 Jeff Sutherland suggests my new Easel team under the Scrum Master started to accelerate and be very productive, I, as the owner, had trouble building the right backlog to keep the team busy.

-We had an interesting example in a start-up in North Carolina.
+Jeff Sutherland recalls of an interesting example in a start-up in North Carolina.

 Jeff Sutherland suggests you want dynamic tension.

-The product owner creates the delivery requirements.
+Jeff Sutherland suggests the product owner creates the delivery requirements.

 Jeff Sutherland suggests the scrum master is a facilitator-leader who manages the Scrum process, but not the people.